ViraHarasymiv/lab-8/README.md

-# The example of the seventh lab.
+# Example for the lab 7.
 Ivano-Frankivsk National Technical University of Oil and Gas.
 Department of Computer Systems and Networks.

 ## Documentation: